colinbdclark/slip.js/README.md

 slip.js
 =======

-slip.js is a library for encoding and decoding [Serial Line Internet Protocol](http://tools.ietf.org/html/rfc1055) packets in JavaScript.
+slip.js is a JavaScript library for encoding and decoding [Serial Line Internet Protocol](http://tools.ietf.org/html/rfc1055) packets.
 It works in both Node.js and in a web browser.

 How Do I Use It?
 ----------------